 Lastly, they offer storage to help perform computations and process events (Functions).

 These bundles are all provided free for the first 12 months and then range from $0.002 per GB to about US 0.20c per million executions.

 They have a good Partner system to help distinguish and provide support for the best storage package based on one’s immediate needs.

 For a comparison of the storage types via Azure and pricing for each, click here.

 People have found its pricing a little to steep on the storage side and so keeping market share will be tough.
 Many new smaller CSPs offering cheaper per GB rates.

-They can only counter this by offering more products that require their storage (compatibility-wise). they can then by reducing costs or increasing storage and syncing capabilities.
+They can only counter this by offering more products that require their storage (compatibility-wise).

 Some other cumbersome restrictions like users being only able to upload 20 000 files at once or the actual file-size limit might not bode too well with heavy cloud data users.